Your cart

 How to Choose the Softa Mattress?

-In short, if you sleep mostly on your side or rotate between side and back, and you want memory foam contour with strong motion control at a budget price, this Softa mattress lines up well with that profile.
-If you demand strong bounce or sit on the edge frequently, your priorities may point elsewhere.
+If you sleep mostly on your side or switch between side and back, and you want memory-foam contouring with strong motion isolation at a low price, the Softa is a good fit.
+If you want bounce or you sit on the edge often, you’ll probably prefer a different build.

 Limitations